ababic/django-cogwheels/docs/source/contributing/development-guidelines.rst

 If you'd like a runnable Django project to help with development of this app, follow these steps to get started (Mac only).
 The development environment has some additional dependencies (``ipdb``, ``django-extensions``) to help with debugging:

-1. If ``virtualenvwrapper`` isn't already installed, install it by running:
+1. If ``virtualenvwrapper`` is not already installed, install it by running:

     .. code-block:: console